15 Top-Rated Attractions & Things to Do in Boca Raton, FL

 Perfectly manicured lawns and tall, luscious palms greet visitors, whose wallets seem permanently padded with extra cash.
 Boca's most applauded attributes come in the form of its intricate Spanish Revival-style architecture, designed in the late 20s by Addison Mizner, from the elegant Boca Raton Resort and Club to the Mediterranean-style, open-air Mizner Park shopping district.
 Trendy and upscale shops and eateries pack this beautiful shopping area, making it one of the most popular attractions in Boca Raton.

-When they aren't shopping, Boca's visitors sprawl upon its soft sandy beaches and splash in the Atlantic Ocean's waves.
-A fun getaway for couples and families alike, Boca offers a bevy of things to keep you busy.
+When they aren't shopping, visitors sprawl the soft sandy beaches and splash in the Atlantic Ocean's waves or in the pool and one of Boca's luxury resorts.
+A fun getaway for couples and families alike, Boca offers a wide range of places to visit.
 From lush trails to art museums to a children's science center, it's hard to get bored in Boca Raton.

 Plan the best places to visit on your next trip with our list of the top things to do in Boca Raton.